ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 size_t XstoYs(const charX** input, size_t* input_bytes, const charY** output, size_t* output_bytes);
 ```

 In `iconv`'s case, an additional first parameter describing the conversion (of type `iconv_t`).
+That is not needed for this proposal, because we are not making a generic conversion API.
+This proposal is focused on doing 2 things and doing them extremely well:

+- Getting data from the current execution encoding (`char`) to a Unicode encoding (`unsigned char`/UTF-8, `char16_t`/UTF-16, `char32_t`/UTF-32), and the reverse.
+- Getting data from the current wide execution encoding (`wchar_t`) to a Unicode encoding (`unsigned char`/UTF-8, `char16_t`/UTF-16, `char32_t`/UTF-32), and the reverse.

+iconv can do the above conversions, but also supports a complete list of pairwise conversions between somewhere around 49 different encodings.
+It can also be extended at translation time by programming more functionality into its library.
+This proposal is focusing just in doing the above, which results in the design found [below](#proposed-functions).

 ## Win32

 `WideCharToMultiByte` and `MultiByteToWideChar` are the APIs of choice for those in Win32 environments to get to and from the run-time execution encoding and -- if it matches -- the translation-time execution encoding.
-Unfortunately, these APIs are locked within the Windows ecosystem entirely.
+Unfortunately, these APIs are locked within the Windows ecosystem entirely as they are not available as a standalone library, but a